synopsys-sig/synopsys-detect-scripts/README.md

 ## Overview ##
-Scripts used to invoke Detect.
+Scripts used to invoke Black Duck Detect.

 ## Build ##